microsoft/vscode-docs/docs/typescript/typescript-tutorial.md

 ## Quick Fixes

 The TypeScript language service has a powerful set of diagnostics to find common coding issues.
-For example it can analyze your source code and detect unreachable code which are displayed as dimmed in the editor.
+For example, it can analyze your source code and detect unreachable code which is displayed as dimmed in the editor.
 If you hover over the line of source code, you'll see a hover explaining and if you place your cursor on the line, you'll get a Quick Fix lightbulb.

 ![unreachable code detected](images/tutorial/unreachable-code-detected.png)